Salpraz® Heartburn Relief

 Tell your doctor or pharmacist if you notice any of the following and they worry you:

-- excessive gas in the stomach or bowel
+- pain, discomfort or excessive gas in the stomach or bowel

 - metallic taste

-- skin problems such as itchiness and rash
+- mild skin reactions such as itchiness and rash

 These are the more common side effects of Salpraz Heartburn Relief.